uva-reveal/uva-reveal.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Install the App</h2>
 <p class="post-excerpt">
-Go to Settings > Security.
-Allow installation of apps from unknown sources.</p>
+1. Go to Settings > Security.
+Allow installation of apps from unknown sources.<br>
-<p class="post-excerpt">Open a web browser and download the UVA Reveal APK file.
-[LINK]</p>
+2. Open a web browser and download the UVA Reveal APK file.
+[LINK]<br>
-<p class="post-excerpt">If you receive a warning that the file could harm your device, tap OK to continue.</p>
+3. If you receive a warning that the file could harm your device, tap OK to continue.<br>
-<p class="post-excerpt">Open your apps tray and click on File Manager > Downloads.
-Select the UVA Reveal APK that you just downloaded and click install.</p>
+4. Open your apps tray and click on File Manager > Downloads.
+Select the UVA Reveal APK that you just downloaded and click install.<br>
-<p class="post-excerpt">Open the installed app to use.</p>
+5. Open the installed app to use.</p>
 <p class="post-excerpt"><a href="https://www.wikihow.tech/Install-APK-Files-on-Android">More detailed instructions</a>.</p>
 </div><!-- /.tile -->